Slow performance certain ranks as one of the top computer user complaints of all time. If your computer is slow here are some things to consider.

 3. Temporary internet files build up as you browse the internet.
 CCleaner is an easy and effective way to do basic system maintenance and take care of all of those files that build up over time.
 There is a free version of CCleaner also.
 The easiest way to run CCleaner is to right click your recycle bin and choose Run CCleaner after you have installed it.
 Make sure you allow that choice during installation.

-And remember, The Computer Monkey can help you with your slow computer as well.
+If these tips above do not work, The Computer Monkey can help you with your slow computer.
 Contact us if the above tips do not take care of the problem or if you just do not want to do it yourself.
 We can also give you advice and assistance in purchasing a new one if you decide that is the best option for you.